Skip to content

 9. Sustainability report published within last two years?

-The company has published an integrated annual report covering 2021.
+The company has published an integrated annual report covering the year 2022.

 • Y